 I have not received any compensation for recommending any of these items; these are products that have simply worked well for me, and they will hopefully work well for you.
 The list starts with what I consider the most important essentials, with the end of the list being the “nice to haves” that can be purchased later.

 - Eye protection: every shooter needs eye protection.
 They don’t have to be expensive.
-For those that wear prescription glasses the Action Package from Decot is tough to beat, especially if you have FSA money that you need to spend.
+For prescription glasses the Action Package from Decot is tough to beat.
+Especially if you have FSA money that you need to spend.

 - Hearing protection: like your eyes, you only get one pair of ears.
-For many years I shot with a pair of inexpensive shooting earmuffs very similar to these, but Steve “Yeti” Fisher turned me on to these MSA Sordin muffs (with a neckband, so you can wear them with a hat).
+For many years I shot with a pair of inexpensive shooting earmuffs very similar to these.
+Steve “Yeti” Fisher turned me on to these MSA Sordin muffs, and I never looked back.

-- First aid kit: ask ten people and you’ll get ten different opinions on what to keep in a first aid kit.
-I carry the 5ive Star Gear First Aid Trauma Kit, but there are many other excellent kits to choose from (and you can always assemble your own).
-Make sure you’re realistic about the types of injuries you may be dealing with.
+- First aid kit: ask ten people and you’ll get ten different opinions about which kit to carry.
+I carry the 5ive Star Gear First Aid Trauma Kit, but there are many other excellent kits to choose from.
+Or, you can always assemble your own.
+Either way, make sure you’re realistic about the types of injuries you may be dealing with.

 - Hand wipes and flushable wipes: most indoor ranges have a bathroom facility; many outdoor ranges don’t.
-Hand wipes are great for a quick lead dust clean-up after shooting, and flushable wipes come in handy for the obvious reason.
+Hand wipes are great for a quick lead dust clean-up after shooting.
+Flushable wipes come in handy for the obvious reason.

-- Chamber flags: one of my pet peeves is people that don’t open the action on their guns when the range goes cold.
+- Chamber flags: one of my pet peeves is people not opening their guns’ actions when the range goes cold.
 Something that helps me spark up this conversation is to offer them a free chamber flag.
 Using these will keep you safe and earn you a nod from the seasoned veterans.

 - Stapler gun, staples and targets: Most ranges I’ve been to charge $1 to $2 per target.
 Buy in bulk and you’ll spend about 15¢ per sheet.
 A staple gun (and staples) are essential for hanging targets (and they’ll stay up in the wind, unlike tape).
-And if you want to really make things easy on yourself, invest in a map tube to carry your targets in.
+If you want to make things easy on yourself, invest in a map tube to carry your targets in.

 - Ammo cans: ammunition is heavy and it deserves to be in its own air tight, water tight container.
 I like the plastic ones because they’re light, but the metal military surplus cans have more street cred.
 Either way, put plenty of stickers on your ammo cans!

 - Range bag: With much more than glasses and goggles, you’ll want somewhere to put everything.
-For years I used an old gym bag, but the Osage River Tactical Shooting Gun Range Bag keeps everything in my shooting kit organized and ready to go.
+For years I used an old gym bag.
+The Osage River Tactical Shooting Gun Range Bag keeps everything in my shooting kit organized and ready to go.

 - Cleaning mat: they’re handy for cleaning, but they’re even handier at the range.
 I always keep one with me for a soft and protective surface to set my guns down on.

-- Binoculars: most outdoor ranges don’t have motorized target carriers, and any target more than about 10 yards away is going to be hard to see.
+- Binoculars: most outdoor ranges don’t have motorized target carriers.
+Any target more than about 10 yards away is going to be hard to see.
 You can spend as little or as much as you want on binoculars; I really like the now-discontinued Trijicon HD binoculars.

-- Rangefinder: “How far is the target?” is a question that gets commonly asked.
+- Rangefinder: “How far is the target?”
 The Leupold RX-1300i is one of the many excellent rangefinders that will answer this question with remarkable accuracy.